Metabase Alternative: Open-Source Agentic Analytics

 Metabase has no MCP support and no agent-ready APIs.
 You can hit the Metabase API, but you're querying saved questions, not governed metric definitions.

 Bonnard deploys as an MCP server.
-Run bon mcp and get connection configs for Claude Desktop, Cursor, Claude Code, and CrewAI.
-For customer-facing use cases, generate publishable keys per tenant so your customers can connect their own AI tools to their own data, with row-level security enforced on every query.
+Add the HTTP URL (like https://mcp.bonnard.dev/mcp) to your MCP client config for Claude Desktop, Cursor, Claude Code, and other compatible clients.
+Auth uses OAuth 2.0 with PKCE.
+For customer-facing use cases, create publishable keys per tenant in Settings > API Keys so your customers can connect their own AI tools to their own data, with row-level security enforced on every query.

 Embedding Requires Enterprise License